dduan/TOMLDecoder/TOMLDecoder.docc/DeserializingTOML.md

 (it's just a ``TOMLTable``), or
 "arrays of tables" (an ``TOMLArray`` can contain ``TOMLTables``).

+The Swift types representing date and time are provided by TOMLDecoder.

 ``OffsetDateTime``, and ``LocalDateTime`` are composed of ``LocalDate`` and ``LocalTime``.
 Therefore, the APIs allows retieving a ``LocalDate`` or a ``LocalDate``